maximsmol/maximsmol/README.md

 Tech Lead / Founding Engineer at LatchBio

-Publically contributing mostly to open-source stuff we use at work.
+Publicly contributing mostly to open-source stuff we use at work.

 ---